kevinzhuang01/project_leaders_2025/_profiles/samuelreeve.md

   HPC platforms (or even potentially building a new Cabana-based code for a method of interest).
 Recent codes have focused heat transport, fracture and failure in materials, plasma physics, cosmology, and atomic behavior.
+desired: Any programming (especially C++) experience would be highly useful; interest in GPU computing (especially Kokkos); experience or interest in materials (from any background or domain science)
+email: reevest@ornl.gov
 ---

 ## Additional Information